Submissions for the 2018 Call for Papers are open until the 1st of December 2017.

 If you are interested in producing an exhibition review for our latest issue, please contact the editorial collective.

-Feature article and peer-reviewed article contributors will receive a complimentary hardcopy edition of The Amphora Issue via mail.
+All contributors will receive a complimentary digital edition of Amphora via email.

 Please forward your submission to the collective via email <firstname.lastname@example.org>